Delivery included over €80.00 (Mainland Portugal)

-Surely you have heard of the most famous Italian wine, Barolo, which is also the name of a commune in Piedmont.
-We are going to tell you all about it so that you get to know the wines of the region in a quick and simplified way.
+Surely you have heard of Italy’s most famous wine, Barolo, which is also the name of a commune within its Designation of Origin.
+We’re going to tell you everything you need to know so you can get a quick and straightforward introduction to the region’s wines.

 Piedmont is a region in the north-east of Italy whose capital is Turin, bounded by the Alps to the north and east, where it borders France and Switzerland, and by the Ligurian Sea to the south.